sumitmittal-github/SpringSecurityWithJWT/README.md

-# Spring Boot 3.0 with JWT
+# Spring Security with JWT in Spring boot

 <p>
-	This repository contains Spring boot 3.0 with JWT
+	This repository contains Spring Security with JWT in Spring boot
 </p>